gopesh-sharma/financialThoughts/_posts/2023-2-3-pay-yourself-first-budgeting-method.md

 2. Self-Discipline - The Pay Yourself First method helps to build self-discipline as it encourages individuals to set and stick to savings goals.

-3. Proactivity - Unlike other budgeting methods, Pay Yourself First budgeting method encourages individuals to be proactive in saving money, rather than reactive in trying to save what is left over after expenses.
+3. Proactivity - Unlike other budgeting methods, the Pay Yourself First budgeting method encourages individuals to be proactive in saving money, rather than reactive in trying to save what is left over after expenses.

 ## FAQ on Pay Yourself First Budgeting